dgerabagi/data-curation-environment/flattened_repo.md

 ### Case Study 023: FTV Flashing on PCPP Auto-Save

--   **Artifacts Affected:** `src/backend/services/file-tree.service.ts`
+-   **Artifacts Affected:** `src/backend/services/file-tree.service.ts`, `src/client/views/context-chooser.view/view.tsx`
--   **Cycles Observed:** C1, C4, C1, C179, C182, C183
+-   **Cycles Observed:** C1, C4, C1, C179, C182, C183, C184
--   **Symptom:** The entire Data Curation file tree view (FTV) flashes or completely reloads.
-This is especially noticeable in the packaged version of the extension.
-The trigger appears to be a storm of file change events.
+-   **Symptom:** The entire Data Curation file tree view (FTV) flashes or completely reloads, especially in the packaged version of the extension.
+Logs show a storm of `git state change` events.
--   **Root Cause Analysis (RCA):** The backend `FileSystemWatcher` and the Git API integration in `file-tree.service.ts` are configured to monitor the workspace for changes to trigger a refresh of the FTV.
-The system is overly sensitive and reacts to legitimate, high-frequency writes that are part of the extension's own operation or the development environment, not the user's source code.
-The primary culprits are:
-    1.  **PCPP Auto-Save:** The Parallel Co-Pilot Panel automatically saving its state to `dce_history.json` in the `.vscode` directory.
-    2.  **Build Artifacts:** The Webpack `watch` process constantly recompiling source files into the `dist` directory.
-    3.  **Git API Events:** The listener for `repo.state.onDidChange` is extremely sensitive.
-It fires for almost any change in the repository, including those in ignored files or internal Git state, creating a "refresh storm."
+-   **Root Cause Analysis (RCA):** The definitive root cause is the `repo.state.onDidChange` event listener in `file-tree.service.ts`.
+This listener is extremely sensitive and fires for almost any change in the repository, including internal state changes and writes to files listed in `.gitignore` (like `.vscode/dce_history.json`).
+The original implementation treated this event as a structural change, triggering a full, expensive rebuild of the entire file tree.
+This created a refresh storm that made the UI unusable.
--   **Codified Solution & Best Practice:**
+-   **Codified Solution & Best Practice:** The architectural solution is to **decouple structural refreshes from decoration refreshes**.
-    1.  **Aggressive, Pre-emptive Logging:** When this bug recurs, the first step is to add an unconditional `Services.loggerService.log` at the absolute beginning of the `onFileChange` handler and inside the `repo.state.onDidChange` listener.
-This log must output the URI of every single event the system sees, *before* any filtering logic is applied, to provide a definitive view of what is triggering the refresh.
-    2.  **Specific Watcher Exclusions:** The file watcher logic must be highly specific about what it ignores.
-The fix is to add an explicit check at the beginning of the change handlers to immediately ignore any event related to the exact path of the history file (`.vscode/dce_history.json`) and any file within the `dist` directory.
-    3.  **Dampen Git API Listener:** The `repo.state.onDidChange` listener is too broad.
-It should be debounced heavily or replaced with more specific listeners if the API allows.
-For now, a long debounce on the `triggerFullRefresh` function is the primary mitigation for this source of refresh events.
-    4.  **Example Exclusion:** `if (normalizedPath.includes('/dist/') || normalizedPath.endsWith('.vscode/dce_history.json')) { return; }`.
+    1.  **Structural Changes:** The `FileSystemWatcher` is the source of truth for structural changes (files created, deleted, renamed).
+It should be the only trigger for a full tree rebuild (`triggerFullRefresh`).
+    2.  **Decoration Changes:** The `repo.state.onDidChange` event should only trigger a lightweight update.
+This involves creating a new `triggerDecorationsUpdate` method that solely re-calculates the Git status and problem maps and sends them to the frontend via a dedicated IPC channel.
+    3.  **Frontend State:** The frontend no longer receives Git status as part of the `FileNode` tree structure.
+Instead, it maintains a separate state map for Git statuses.
+When it receives a decoration update, it updates this map, causing a cheap re-render that applies the new styles without rebuilding the entire tree.
+This approach eliminates the flashing by making the most frequent update operation lightweight and non-disruptive.

 ---